SOAR Fund Guidelines

 - build innovative models of scholarly publishing, in particular publications that are not supported by subscription revenue models or user-access fees;

-- increase access to research and scholarship from the UMA; and
+- increase access to research and scholarship from UMA; and

 - support UMA faculty, students, and staff who choose to publish in open-access journals but lack other sources of funding for article processing fees.

-Up to $3000 in UMA SOAR funding per applicant may be available annually on application from:
+Up to $1200 in UMA SOAR funding per applicant may be available annually for:

 - Any current UMA faculty member, post-doctoral researcher, staff member, or graduate student author

-- publication charges for scholarly peer-reviewed articles, chapters, or published contributions, in
+- to cover up to $1200 in publication charges for scholarly peer-reviewed articles, chapters, or published contributions, in

 For example, the National Institutes of Health, the Wellcome Trust, and the Howard Hughes Medical Institute all provide funding for open access publication.
 Authors must apply to those sources of funding first.
 Only if those funds are exhausted or not available for some other reason will UMA SOAR support be available.
 Authors must document their funding sources and efforts.